Tobrova Chapel: Building data

-Tobrova tsässon is a small fir wood cross-beam building that has a square floor plan; it is connected by fishtail tenons in the corner.
+Tobrova Chapel is a small fir wood cross-beam building that has a square floor plan; it is connected by fishtail tenons in the corner.
 Corner tenons are axe-hewn; the walls of the building have also been hewn from the inside.
 Some of the wall beams have been replaced by newer ones: the lower log row in the entire building, two lower beams on the north-east side and two lower beams on the northern corner.
 The wall beams of the building in the corners and in the middle of the wall are standing on granite stones.
-The dimensions of the tsässon are 508 x 332 cm; the building has one interior room (12.3 m2) and an outer shelter of 2.3 m2.
+The dimensions of the chapel are 508 x 332 cm; the building has one interior room (12.3 m2) and an outer shelter of 2.3 m2.
 The entrance-room has square beam posts and a vertical boarding barrier.
 The supporting posts and barrier of the entrance-room has been replaced a few decades ago; a bit earlier, wider, sawn, vertical boards fixed side-by-side were used at the lower part of the barrier.
 Back then, the posts were axe-hewn square beams.
-The ceiling of the tsässon is finished by wide boarding, hammered to the rafters and forming a roof-ceiling.
+The ceiling of the chapel is finished by wide boarding, hammered to the rafters and forming a roof-ceiling.
 There are no ceiling-beams.
 The building stands on granite stones.
 The height of the wall from the ground up to where the rafters are attached is 188 cm and the height up to the ridge is 366 cm.
 The photos of 1974 and 1980 show that the building had a shingle roof that was in good condition, and now has eternit sheets on top of it.
 The ridge has a simple forged cross on it.
 A faded entry icon is under the eaves.
 The floor is made from hand hewn and dressed boards.
 The building has a door (92 x 146 cm) made from boards fixed on the crosspiece and attached on the hewn tender posts.
 Forged hinges with tips resembling bird heads are on the door.
 From the inside, the door does not have a finishing; sheeting with fishtail fluting is hammered on the outside.
 There is an alms box outside next to the door.
 The eastern side of the building has a wooden window with a single frame and three panes.
 The window with a trapdoor opens on the inside.
 The building has been inventoried during 1974.
 Fr.
 Dr. Fr.
 R. Kreutzwald Memorial Museum expedition.
-A photo was taken of the tsässon and icons and an inventory record was drawn up where the structure of the building and the icons were described.
-Tobrova tsässon is said to be one of the best preserved tsässon in Meremäe rural municipality on the inventory record (Kupp 1974).
-The outer look of the tsässon has not changed much compared to 1974.
+A photo was taken of the chapel and icons and an inventory record was drawn up where the structure of the building and the icons were described.
+Tobrova Chapel is said to be one of the best preserved chapels in Meremäe rural municipality on the inventory record (Kupp 1974).
+The outer look of the chapel has not changed much compared to 1974.